-Well I was hoping that with February being a short month, that our budget would look better with fewer days to spend money.
+Well I was hoping that with February being a short month, that our expenses would look better with fewer days to spend money.
 Unfortunately that was not the case, must have been the fact that it was a leap year.
 Of course I have all kinds of excuses, like our awesome vacation we went on… I mean, how could we say no to buying the pink hat that matched Daddy’s (not pink) version?

 Oh, and then there was the annual, once a year, get it now before it’s triple the price, Patagonia sale.
 We allow ourselves about a hundred dollars each for that every year.
 So if you think about it, we were really under budget for that expense (4 people at $100 each = $400, and we only spent $300).